 In preferences, Backup & Sync can be instructed to back up all files under a master folder on the employee’s computer to the company’s Google Drive.
 The employee can then be required to save all business files to folders under that master folder.
 Alternatively, all files on an employee’s computer can be backed up to Google Drive.

-If the employee’s computer breaks, is lost or is stolen — or if the employee quits — all the backed-up files will be accessible on Google Drive.
+If the employee’s computer breaks, or is lost or stolen — or if the employee quits — all the backed-up files will be accessible on Google Drive.

 4. Reduce IT costs associated with PC or Mac setup and maintenance

 Setting up PCs or Macs for employees and maintaining those machines requires labor.
 Labor is the biggest expense for many businesses.

 Some employees don’t need anything more than a Chromebook, which is inexpensive to buy, set up, and maintain.